shux3/ese5190_lab2_setups/README.md

 Open the device manger.
 Then plug in board to a USB jack, you should be able to see a new list named **Port**.
 Under Port, confirm which COM# are you using.
 In the following steps, we will use **COM3** as an example.

 #### Step 3.2 PuTTY
 Download PuTTY of latest 64 bit version.
 Open it.
 Under Connection type on the left, choose Serial.Enter COM3(replace with your own COM#) under Serial line box.
 Set the speed to 115200.
+You may also use other serila console you preferred.

 ![alt txt](https://github.com/shux3/ese5190_lab2_setups/blob/main/Image/PuTTY.PNG)